Roninii/blog/content/posts/2019-07-21-greatest-strength-and-weakness.md

 Well, when I became blinded by my ambition and desires, I neglected some of my other responsibilities.

--   I was not spending enough time with my daughter (my yougest hadn't been born yet)
+-   I was not spending enough time with my daughter (my youngest hadn't been born yet)
 -   Sammie and I sacrificed our time together as a couple, and sometimes she sacrificed her spare time to take care of our oldest so that I could get more studying in.